 Community Grants support community efforts that will contribute to the strength, innovation, and success of Black Belt citizens and communities.
 BBCF understands that all counties are not “created equal.”
 Therefore, the need in each county and community will be different.
 Grant proposals should engage Black Belt residents and Black Belt leaders in addressing community issues.
 These issues, and the proposed activities, can include but are not limited to: community economic development, education, environment, health and human services, youth, and/or other areas benefiting the community.

-Erica Crenshaw is BBCF’s Field Services Representtive and manages the Community Grants.
-She can be reached at 334-874-1126 or e-mail her at firstname.lastname@example.org.
+Eddie Walker is BBCF’s Field Services Representtive and manages the Community Grants.
+He can be reached at 334-874-1126 or e-mail her at firstname.lastname@example.org.

 The Black Belt Community Foundation (BBCF) invites groups and organizations based in and serving Alabama’s Black Belt to apply for one-year grants for community-led activities around the 12-county Black Belt region.
 Grants will be awarded in the range of $500 to $3,000.
 The Black Belt Community Foundation has a total funding pool of $100,000 available for grants for the current round.